 Etiology of Neurologic Disorders in Children

-Brain tissue begins to differentiate from the ectoderm at around 3 weeks.
-Between week 3 and 4, neurulation (the formation and closure of the neural tube) takes place.
+Brain tissue begins to differentiate from the ectoderm at around 3 weeks gestation.
+Between weeks 3 and 4, neurulation (the formation and closure of the neural tube) takes place.
 The anterior (rostral) neural tube closes at around 24 days.
 Failure of this process leads to anencephaly or encephalocele.
 Infants with anencephaly have no forebrain and as such have an open calvarium.

 The posterior or caudal neural tube closes at around 27 days.
-Failure can lead to myelomeningocele, meningocele and spina bifida.
-In a spina bifida, the bony spinal canal fails to close.
+Failure can lead to myelomeningocele, meningocele, or spina bifida.
+In spina bifida, the bony spinal canal fails to close.
 It can often be seen as a “tuft” of hair on the lower back of the patient with a minor deficit.

-A meningocele is when the meninges outpouch, or herniate, through the bony defect.
+A meningocele is when the meninges form an outpouching or herniate through the bony defect.

 A meningomyelocele occurs when both the meninges and nervous system tissue bulge through the defect.